mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 Note: We don't need any other relation, specifically, no dependency from *LanguageA* to *AccessorySolution*.

-## Create an utility Model (aka create complex implementations for Behavior Methods or Generators)
+## Create a utility Model (aka create complex implementations for Behavior Methods or Generators)

 *complexBehavior()* defined for *ConceptA* inside *LanguageA* needs *ComplexBehaviorInternalJavaClass* for its implementation or
 *GeneratorA* inside *LanguageA* needs *ComplexGeneratorInternalJavaClass* for its execution (e.g. for a complex condition or *macro*).